 With lots of studying, researching, and prayer, I came to understand that if I wanted to truly help Katie’s health, our family had to change our diet from eating mostly a processed food diet (at the time I didn’t know how processed it really was!) to eating mostly whole foods.
 I also learned that people do this all the time to reverse their disease or improve their overall well-being.
 Am I late to the game on this???
 I never knew…I am so inspired….

-There were 4 things we did that greatly impacted her health.
 I have since learned that these 4 things are what a doctor (who understands the importance of food and health) would recommend for what is now termed as “leaky gut”.
 I sure wish all the information out there about leaky gut would have been available years ago!
 (Seriously, go back and read that article about leaky gut from Dr. Axe.)

 Here is what stands out as the best things we did to turn around Katie’s health: